dotmesh-io/docs/hugo/content/references/api.md

 key per Dot, the contents of which is as per the result of the [`Get` method](#dotmeshrpc-get).

-#### DotmeshRPC.AllVolumesAndClones.
+#### DotmeshRPC.AllDotsAndBranches.

-This API method returns a list of all the Dots and their clones, along with lots of useful information.
+This API method returns a list of all the Dots and their branches, along with lots of useful information.

 ##### Request.